leMaik/Metafuck/README.md

 How to compile
 --------------

-Metafuck compiles lovely with Visual C++ (not that we love that compiler but we like the IDE).
-It _should_ also compile with other compilers.
+Metafuck will always compile lovely with the Visual C++ Compiler.
+Not that we love it but the IDE is pretty nice.
+Our goal is to make Metafuck compile with g++ and we will make sure that it does frequently.
+Still some commits may not compile with g++.

 Boost is required by Metafuck (i.e. for the command line options), so you should get that first if you don't already have it installed.

+To compile, you can simply use the makefile provided, simply specify the boost path before you run it.